-The research activities of the INT - Pascale are organized in macro-areas.
-This organization has the purpose of focusing the activities of INT - Pascale on major issues, to promote interactions between researchers from diverse fields, and to create a "critical mass" of projects that involve different expertises.
+The research activities of the INT - Pascale are organised in macro-areas.
+This organisation has the purpose of focusing the activities of INT - Pascale on major issues, to promote interactions between researchers from diverse fields, and to create a "critical mass" of projects that involve different expertises.
 The Macro-areas where research activities of the INT-Pascale are currently organized are called:

-- Prevention and Risk Factors in Neoplastic Disease - Tumor Markers and Innovative Diagnostic Procedures - Integrated Treatments in Oncology - Innovative Therapeutic Strategies in Advanced Disease
+- Prevention and Risk Factors in Neoplastic Disease - Tumor Markers and Innovative Diagnostic Procedures - Integrated Treatments in Oncology Innovative Therapeutic Strategies in Advanced Disease

-Clinical Cancer Center Issued on: 11 June 2015 Validity date: 11 June 2020 ITALY
+Issued on: 11 June 2015 Validity date: 11 June 2020